gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

     [2020], [2020–2025], [Latest period],
     table.hline(),
   ),
-  caption: [Canopy Establishment Epoch Definitions],
+  caption: [Canopy Gain Epoch Definitions],
 )

 The baseline period (1985–1989) is excluded from epoch tracking as it serves as the initial reference state.
 The 5-year interval balances temporal precision with data availability, ensuring sufficient cloud-free observations for robust NDVI composites within each epoch.